UniBreakfast/crud-of-increasing-complexity/0004-simplest-in-browser/README.md

 ## Testing

 <details>
-  <summary>To test these examples you can copy them, paste into your browser Developer Tools console and evaluate this code:</summary><br>
+  <summary>You can test it manually by opening <a href="https://unibreakfast.github.io/crud-of-increasing-complexity/0004-simplest-in-browser">the page</a> and then you can copy the code below, paste into your browser Developer Tools console and evaluate this code:</summary><br>

 ```js
   console.log('// Implementation initialization')